Vehrik/FarOut/Characters/8-Exploration_And_Downtime.md

 means do these two measurements have to be proportional to each-other.

-Features that divide the Scenario into its composite Zones are referred to as Borders, whereas the features that connect two or more Zones (often bypassing or circumventing Borders) are referred to as Paths.

-Both Paths and Borders add or remove Difficulty to any Challenge that is completed while crossing them.
+Features that divide the Scenario into its composite Zones are referred to as Borders.
+Borders add or remove Difficulty to any Challenge that is completed while crossing them.
 Different Paths and Borders will invoke different Challenges.

-It's very possible for a singular Path or Border to add Difficulty when approaching it from one direction, but remove Difficulty when approaching it from another.
+It's very possible for a singular Border to add Difficulty when approaching it from one direction, but remove Difficulty when approaching it from another.
 It's also likely that approaching a Path or Border from different directions will cause the Difficulty they add/remove to fluctuate.

 MOVING WITHIN ZONES
 -------------------